cb109/mxs_types/docs/mxs_defaultdict_api.rst

 exceptions:

 **default_factory**
-    Holds a function (or class/struct name) that is called to create a default value for an unknown key.
+    This attribute holds a function (or class/struct) name that is called to create a default value for an unknown key.

 **get** ``key``
     Returns the value that belongs to the given key.